lukeiceslinger/atHand/README.md

 # atHand - At you finger tips.
-   atHand is an application designed to ease the process of
-    choosing and cooking a recipe by provide user the recipe with available ingredients in their kitchen.
+   atHand is an application designed to ease the process of choosing and cooking a recipe with available ingredients in user's kitchen.

 # Getting Started
 1. Open Window &gt; Android SDK Manager, make sure you have these modules